grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_story1.md

 ## Elements specific to this story
 --------------------------------------------------------------------------------
 :elements:
-* [ ] Maybe in some battle situation, they can use 3D thinking to outwit some smart enemy who is limited to 2D thinking. (ala kahn in star trek 2)
+* [X] Maybe in some battle situation, they can use 3D thinking to outwit some smart enemy who is limited to 2D thinking. (ala kahn in star trek 2)
+	* Let's say this is the section where they go deep to escape the sub as they leave the depot
 * [ ] long slow chase scene akin to O'Brian books. they run until the batteries run out and they have to surface. on the surface they are saved from being seen by a fog bank (so they are just as, if not more, blind above water as below)
 	* It would be nice to make this the _first_ story because it has all the elements of The Enemy Below.
 It's archetypal for a submarine story, and at the same time can introduce all styles and characters you want to use.
 * [X] someone fishes from the deck of the ship